atreyi-biswas/Interview-Prep/README.md

 # Note

-I will keep updating this repository with more coding questions, interview experiences, notes, and preparation resources.
+I will keep updating this repository with more coding questions, notes, and preparation resources.